-The Supreme Court had cancelled all of the main items of Roosevelt's legislative programme.
-One of our sharpest criticisms of Roosevelt has been his failure, up until the last weeks, to conduct any effective struggle against this judicial dictatorship.
-Roosevelt's proposals, however, have placed this issue squarely before the country, and started a political struggle which is going to change the whole face of American politics.
-The issue is splitting the Democratic Party from top to bottom.
-The Right-wing of the Democratic Party is forming a single camp with the Republicans.
-This is forcing the President to move more to the Left to mobilise the masses, who alone can win victory for him on this issue, which has become decisive for Roosevelt's whole course, as well as for the whole political situation at this time.
+The Supreme Court had canceled all of the main items of Roosevelt's legislative program.
+One of our sharpest criticisms of Roosevelt has been of his failure, up until the last weeks, to conduct any effective struggle against this judicial dictatorship.
+Roosevelt's proposals, however, have placed this issue squarely before the country, and started a politi-

-The Supreme Court established by the Constitution of the United States for the administration of justice "arising under the Constitution, the Laws of the U.S. and Treaties (Constitution of the U.S.) has usurped powers not granted it by the Constitution, particularly the power to declare certain laws passed by Congress "unconstitutional" and by this means set itself up as the supreme Power in the country.
+The Supreme Court, established by the Constitution of the United States for the administration of justice "arising under the Constitution, the Laws of the U.S. and Treaties" [Constitution of the U.S.], has usurped powers not granted it by the Constitution, particularly the power to declare certain laws passed by Congress "unconstitutional," and by this means set itself up as the supreme power in the country.
 The Supreme Court is composed of nine members appointed for life by the President with the approval of the Senate.
 At every critical period in the history of the U.S. the Supreme Court was used by the reactionary group to struggle against the people.
-Thus, the Progressive Presidents of the United States, Jefferson and Lincoln carried on a struggle against the Supreme Court and for its reorganisation.
+Thus the progressive Presidents of the United States, Jefferson and Lincoln, carried on a struggle against the Supreme Court and for its reorganization.
 The Supreme Court annulled in the last two years all the important laws passed by the Roosevelt administration which made concessions to the people, especially the N.R.A. and the A.A.A.

-On February 5, 1937, Roosevelt, in his message to Congress, proposed to reform the Supreme Court aiming to increase it to 15 members.
-This proposal would make it possible for him to immediately appoint six new justices.
-These six new pro-Roosevelt judges would create the majority necessary to protect the Social and Labour legislation advocated by the
+On February 5, 1937, Roosevelt in his message to Congress proposed to reform the Supreme Court, aiming to increase it to fifteen members.
+This proposal would make it possible for him immediately to appoint six new justices.
+These six new pro-Roosevelt judges would create the majority necessary to protect the social and labor legislation advocated by the Roosevelt administration.

-Roosevelt administration.

-Now again, more than ever, all the progressive forces in the country are ready to align themselves with Roosevelt in a great mass crusade which is everywhere developing under the banner of democracy against Fascism.
+cal struggle which is going to change the whole face of American politics.
+The issue is splitting the Democratic Party from top to bottom.
+The Right wing of the Democratic Party is forming a single camp with the Republicans.
+This is forcing the President to move more to the Left to mobilize the masses, who alone can win victory for him on this issue, which has become decisive for Roosevelt's whole course, as well as for the whole political situation at this time.
+Now again, more than ever, all the progressive forces in the country are ready to align themselves with Roosevelt in a great mass crusade which is everywhere developing under the banner of democracy against fascism.
 Directly connected with this issue is the whole question of the improvement of the living standards of the masses.

 The lines of struggle are drawn sharper than they have been in America since the Civil War.
-With the development of the Supreme Court issue, with all that flows from it, it has become clear that during Roosevelt's second term there is no perspective that those decisive forces that are necessary for building the Farmer-Labour Party, in the first place the trade unions of the C.I.O., will break with Roosevelt.
-Thus, we have the situation where the organisation of the forces making for the People's Front in America are growing at a great speed, and at the same time the movement for the organisation of an independent party, the Farmer-Labour Party, is for the time slowing down.
+With the development of the Supreme Court issue, with all that flows from it, it has become clear that during Roosevelt's second term there is no perspective that those decisive forces that are necessary for building the Farmer-Labor Party, in the first place, the trade unions of the C.I.O., will break with Roosevelt.
+Thus, we have the situation where the organization of the forces making for the People's Front in America are growing at a great speed. and at the same time the movement for the organization of an independent party, the Farmer-Labor Party, is for the time slowing down.